ecamenen/rgcca/README.md

 A user-friendly multi-blocks analysis (Regularized Generalized Canonical Correlation Analysis, RGCCA) with all default settings predefined [1, 2].
 Produce two figures to help clinicians to identify biomarkers: samples and variables projected on the two first component of the multi-block analysis.

 ### Input files (see data/ folder for examples)
-- ```blocks``` (.tsv or .txt) : tabulated files containing variables to analyse together.
+- ```blocks``` (.tsv, .csv or .txt) : table containing variables to analyse together.
 The samples should be in lines and labelled and variables in columns with an header.
-- ```connection``` (.tsv or .txt) : tabulated files without header, containing a symmetric matrix with either 0 or 1 for a connection between each blocks.
+- ```connection``` (.tsv, .csv or .txt) : table without header, containing a symmetric matrix with either 0 or 1 for a connection between each blocks.
-- ```response``` (.tsv or .txt) : an only column of a qualitative variable.
+- ```response``` (.tsv, .csv or .txt) : an only column of a qualitative variable.

 ### Output files
 - ```variables_space``` (.pdf or .png) : samples projected in a space composed by the first two component of the analysis (with the percent of explained variance).
 By selecting a response, samples are colored according to this criterion.